LOST-STATS/lost-stats.github.io/Geo-Spatial/geocoding.md

 5. Finally Geocodio will geocode your addresses and return a downloadable csv file.
 The cost  and the time of this process depends on the size of your data.
 For example, 250,000 addresses can be geocoded for $123.75 and will take about an hour to process.
 For estimates of both cost and time click [here](https://www.geocod.io/pricing/)

+## Keep in Mind

+- Be attentive to **accruacy** and **accuracy type**.
+Just because something is spit out doesn't mean you should use/trust it
+- When you run **rgeocodio** commands in R it is accessing Geocodio's server so you need to consider pricing (2,500 free lookups per day)
+- One size doesn't necesarily fit all--tailor the geocode platform you choose to your project

 # Implementations

 ## rgeocodio (R + Geocodio)